etan18/Obsidian-Notes/Unfinished/large language models.md

 	- tradeoff: computational cost scales quadratically with size of context window. this is because the relationships between each token must be computed.
 	- Large context windows may also dilute relevant information and confuse the model. a 2023 study found that LLMs perform best when the most relevant information is at the beginning or end of the input
 - mmlu, benchmarks
-- positional encoding
-- Chain of thought prompting
-	- include an example of whatever question/task you want the llm to answer/do
-	- include the answer to the example, as well as the logical steps taken to arrive at the end result

 ---
 # fine-tuning